manu-07-ela/LAPR2_ISEP/docs/SprintC/US04/US04_RegisterTest.md

 ### 1.3.
 Acceptance Criteria

 * **AC1:** The receptionist must select the parameters to be analysed from all possible parameters in accordance with the test type.
+* **AC2:** The test code is a Sequential number with 12 digits and automatically generated
+* **AC3:** The nhs code has 12 alphanumeric characters

 ### 1.4.
 Found out Dependencies

 * There is a dependency to US03 since at least a client must exist to register a test to be performed.
+* There needs to be at least a test type, a parameter and a parameter category registered in the system to register a test to be performed.

 ### 1.5 Input and Output Data

 **Input Data:**

 * Typed data:
-	* a reference,
+	* Test code
-	* a designation,
+	* Nhs code
-	* an informal description
-	* a technical description
-	* an estimated duration
-	* an estimated cost
+	* Tax identification number

 * Selected data:
+	* Test Type
+	* Parameter Category
-	* Classifying task category
+	* Parameter

 **Output Data:**

-* List of existing task categories
+* List of existing tests
 * (In)Success of the operation

 ### 1.6.
 System Sequence Diagram (SSD)